carlosE1602/competitive_programing/README.md

 ## About INF333

 INF333 is the course code associated with this repository, focusing on providing a structured approach to mastering the art of competitive programming.
-Whether you're a seasoned coder or just getting started, this collection of exercises is designed to enhance your problem-solving abilities and algorithmic thinking.

 ## What to Expect